Jfudge95/Realtor-React/README.md

 ## Key Takeaways

-By working on this project, I have achieved the following:

 - Gained proficiency in React.js, Firebase, Tailwind CSS, and other in-demand web development technologies.
 - Learned how to build a professional real estate website, starting with project setup to deployment.